AONIEX/Portfolio/projects.markdown

 ## AI Evolution Simulation
 ### AI Evolution Simulation (University Project)
-This project was developed as part of my university coursework, built in Unity using C#.
-The goal of the application is to simulate how animals adapt over time when faced with basic survival needs such as eating and drinking.
-Each creature is defined by a set of traits that evolve as the simulation runs, allowing the population to gradually improve its survival rate across generations.
+This Unity (C#) project simulates how animals evolve over time when faced with basic survival needs such as eating and drinking.
+Each creature has a set of traits that change across generations, allowing the population to gradually adapt and survive longer.
+The system uses Genetic Algorithms—crossover, mutation, and fitness scoring—to drive this evolutionary behaviour.
-The core behaviour of the system is driven by Genetic Algorithms, enabling creatures to inherit traits from previous generations, mutate, and adapt based on their performance.
-Over time, the fittest animals survive longer, and their traits become more dominant within the population.

 ![AI Evolution Gif](Assets/AI_Mutation.gif)

 #### Core Focuses
-My focus for this project was to explore genetic algorithms, AI behaviour, and data‑driven simulation design in Unity.
-It taught me how simple rules and inherited traits can create emergent behaviour, and strengthened my understanding of algorithm design, long‑running simulations, and performance when managing many agents.
+This project explored genetic algorithms, emergent AI behaviour, and long‑running simulation design in Unity.
+It strengthened my understanding of algorithm design, performance optimisation, and managing many agents efficiently

 How the System Works
 The simulation is built around several key systems:
   - DNA Crossover
-  Each new generation is created by combining the traits of two parent animals.
-Usually, the fittest animals are selected, but there is also a chance for random parents to introduce variety.
+  New animals inherit traits from two parents, usually the fittest.
+There is also a chance for random parents to introduce variety.
-  - MutationAfter crossover, traits may mutate based on a configurable mutation chance.
-These small changes allow the population to evolve rather than stagnate.
+  - Mutation After crossover, Traits have a chance to shift slightly each generation, preventing stagnation.
-  - GenerationsAnimals live, eat, drink, and eventually die.
-Once a generation ends, a new one is spawned using the previous generation’s DNA.
+  - Generations Animals live, eat, drink, and die; new generations use the previous DNA.
 Over time, the goal is for survival rates to increase.
-  - Eating & Drinking
-Animals have hunger and thirst values that decrease over time.
+  - Eating & Drinkin Animals have hunger and thirst values that decrease over time.
   - If either reaches 0, the animal dies.
-  - Animals detect food/water based on their view radius (which is also a trait).
+  - Animals detect food/water based on view radius and act accordingly.
   - Larger animals see further; smaller animals see less.

  Adjustable Settings The user can modify: (These settings are controlled through Unity UI sliders.)